Shudder to Think: Legacy

-Shudder to Think has been listed as an influence by other bands – Incubus went as far as covering part of "X-French Tee Shirt" in their song "Nowhere Fast" during Lollapalooza in 2003.
-Jeff Buckley also listed Shudder to Think as a favorite band of his.
-In 1998 Pearl Jam invited Shudder to Think to open for them on a tour of Australia and even played a snippet of the Shudder song "Pebbles" during their set.
+Shudder to Think has been noted as an influence by numerous bands and artists.
+In a 1995 interview, Jeff Buckley listed Shudder to Think as a favorite band of his.
+Incubus also went as far as covering part of "X-French Tee Shirt" in their song "Nowhere Fast" during Lollapalooza in 2003.
+In 1998, Pearl Jam invited Shudder to Think to open for them on a tour of Australia and even played a snippet of the band's song "Pebbles" during their set.
 Deftones have cited Shudder to Think as an influence and have even covered bits of "X-French Tee Shirt" and "So Into You" at live shows.
 Cursive mentions the band in their song "Sink to the Beat" off their EP, Burst and Bloom.
-Sunny Day Real Estate and Braid have also cited the band as an influence.
+Additionally, emo pioneers Sunny Day Real Estate and Braid have both cited the band as an influence.

 OK Go frontman Damian Kulash has expressed admiration for Shudder to Think, stating "I worshipped them.
 There was one year I saw them twelve times."
 Kulash has specifically noted the band's impact on his music:"Shudder To Think: They taught me a certain sense of intentional rock.
 Their music was decidedly counter-intuitive.
 It was weird, especially Get Your Goat and Pony Express Record.
 It was music that refused to resolve something you already knew and was really beautiful and melodic and emotional. (...)
 Shudder made music unlike anything else you ever heard and was still poppy and beautiful and accessible.
 I think it convinced me that there’s space for music to be interesting and challenging while still beautiful."

 Musical style

-Shudder to Think, often classified as a post-hardcore band, emerged from Washington, D.C.’s hardcore punk scene through their early affiliation with Dischord.
+Shudder to Think, often classified as a post-hardcore band, emerged from Washington, D.C.’s hardcore punk scene through their early affiliation with Dischord Records.
 While rooted in punk, the band quickly developed a distinctive sound that fused angular rhythms with melodic pop sensibilities and art-rock experimentation.
 AllMusic described their approach as blending “pop influences and a skewed sense of songwriting.”

 Critic Charles Spano noted that the group “skewed their pop brilliance with Ric Ocasek grooves, a Bowie- and Roxy Music-inspired glam bent, and the theatrics of Queen.”

 In the 2018 book Long Live Queen, DJ and VJ Matt Pinfield cited Shudder to Think’s “X-French Tee Shirt” as an example of the band’s bold originality, describing it as “such a great song, because [the middle part] was one note, and he was singing two octaves over that.”

 James Iha of The Smashing Pumpkins also praised the band’s uniqueness, stating in 1995:

 “Shudder to Think, I think, is a wholly original, amazing rock band.
 They’re a rock band but they’re totally different than what you’ve heard before...
 They write good songs.
 They’re totally original.”